gautamshrinivas/MindMaps/terraform.md

 ## terraform configration with aws
 -----------------------------------
 * While configuring Provider, Authentication has to be configured
-* for this configuration we need access-key and secrect-key for that we have to create iam user.
+* for this configuration we need an access key and a secret key for that we have to create an IAM user.

 ## working with terraform
 -------------------------
-* For working with terrafom open terminal ,  create a folder cd into folder where we have terraform templates.
+* For working with Terraform open terminal,  create a folder cd into the folder where we have Terraform templates.
-(template should be in .tf extention.)
+(template should be in .tf extension.)

 ## init
 ----------
-*  Downloads the necessary providers into `.terraform` folder
+*  Downloads the necessary providers into the `.terraform` folder
 * \.terraform\providers\registry.terraform.io\hashicorp\aws\4.55.0\windows_amd64

 ## validate
 ------------
-* validate => verify the template for configuration being valid or not.
+* validate => verify the template for the configuration is valid or not.

 ## apply
 --------
 * apply => creates/updates the infrastructure
-## destory
+## destroy
 --------
 * it will delete the created resources
 ## plan
 ------
-it will give the plan of our infrastructure but not created
+it will give the plan for our infrastructure but not created
 ## terraform fmt
 ----------------